 What better time than the Christmas season to do some self-reflection and prioritize what is truly important to us?
 What better time to reach out to those old friends and heal those scars?
 What better time to gather the family and rekindle some of those traditions we cherished years ago?
 Finally, what better time to recenter ourselves and realize that the world does not revolve around us, but we are on this ride around the sun with many?

 We do not need Jesus to return to Earth if we acknowledge that he is with us always.
 We do not need Jesus to tell us we have lost our focus and need to free ourselves of the need for material things.
 We just need to look to the plethora of storage facilities to store our unneeded “stuff.”
 We need to return to more spiritual life, whether returning to a church or temple of choice or taking the time to shut down the world and allow our minds to focus on a higher being and calling.
 And we need to stop being passive participants and become active in making the world a better place for all.
 We need to recognize those acting for their best interests and work to remove them from their position of power.

 We can still be one nation under God while understanding we are also part of one world.
 We need to accept alternative opinions rather than see them as a reason for conflict.
 This may seem insurmountable, but it begins with each doing our part.
 Let common sense and the belief in right and wrong.
 Let the shining star in the sky lead the way, and let’s hope we have not strayed so far that we cannot find our way home to the ones we love.

 Merry Christmas and God Bless you and yours.

 Syndicated from Conservative View From New Hampshire with permission.

-Italians Can Teach Us All a Lesson is posted on Conservative Daily News – Where Americans go for news, current events and commentary they can trust – Conservative News Website for U.S. News, Political Cartoons and more.
+The True Reason for the Season Can Teach Us a Lesson is posted on Conservative Daily News – Where Americans go for news, current events and commentary they can trust – Conservative News Website for U.S. News, Political Cartoons and more.